leolamk/CollaborativeFiltering/README.md

 **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.

+- Lam, Leo: Neighbours selecting on Weight Threshold, Best-n-estimator and combined on Microsoft Web data.
+Ranked score evaluation. prediction function.

 - Xue,zhongxing: Implementation of cluster models, optimization of cluster model parameters.

 - Jiang, yiran: SimRank, Spearman Similarity, Vector Similarity, main.Rmd

 - Wan, Qianhui: Similarity Weight on Spearman Similarity, Vector Similarity, MAE evaluation, Github organization

-- Lam, Leo: Neighbours selecting on Weight Threshold, Best-n-estimator and combined on Microsoft Web data.
-Ranked score evaluation. prediction function

-- Zhu Qianli: Neighbours selecting on Weight Threshold, Best-n-estimator and combined on EachMovie data.
+- Zhu, Qianli: Neighbours selecting on Weight Threshold, Best-n-estimator and combined on EachMovie data.
 Prediction  function